FailGuru/powershell/README.md

 # powershell

-Software Failure.
-Guru Meditation - for Powershell
+Brings a Guru Meditation style screen-of-death to a terminal near you.
+Ideal for unrecoverable errors in all your terminal scripts - Powershell version.

 ![callguru-7 2](https://user-images.githubusercontent.com/2105432/183776294-e3505a61-3f2c-4522-8c94-d1588bda166a.gif)